 Mean bias

 The mean TCCON-GOSAT bias for each TCCON site is shown in Table 18.
-The mean bias over all sites was -0.40 ppb.
+The mean bias over all sites is -0.81 ppb.

 Table 18: The mean TCCON-GOSAT bias for each TCCON site listed in Table 2.